XRPLF/rippled/Builds/levelization/README.md

 rippled code is organized into directories under `src/rippled` (and `src/test`) representing modules.
-The modules are intended to be organized into "tiers" or "levels" such that a module from one level can only include code from the same or lower levels, though including code from the same level is not encouraged.
+The modules are intended to be organized into "tiers" or "levels" such that a module from one level can only include code from lower levels.
 Additionally, a module in one level should never include code in an `impl` folder of any level other than it's own.